Axis LMS SlidePoint Presentations

 How to Make a SlidePoint Presentation

 SlidePoint presentations are a type of module and are created from the Learning Objects area.
-They can be created from scratch, by selecting the SlidePoint icon, or converted from a SlidePoint, by selecting New PowerPoint Import.
+They can be created by selecting the SlidePoint icon.

 Creating and Editing your SlidePoint